All Episodes

 And I think that is a great educational reform item.

-Push to the state level, welfare reform, allowing states, and some are starting to do this, to test recipients for drug use in order to get their welfare uh benefits.
+Secondly, fiscal reform, economic reform, push to the state level welfare reform, allowing states, and some are starting to do this, to test recipients for drug use in order to get their welfare benefits.

-Um very easy in terms of gaining support, and I think it appeals to a lot of people.
+Very easy in terms of gaining support, and I think it appeals to a lot of people.

 Thirdly, government reform.

-Totally eliminate earmarks.
+Totally eliminates earmarks.

 That appeals to a lot of voters.

-This is the low information voter can get behind four big ideas.
+This is the low-information voter can get behind four big ideas.

 And lastly, social.

-I think we need to push this whole gay rights decision to the state level, allow states to make the decision, let people decide which state they want to live in, and we don't make it a federal issue.
+Rush, I think we need to push this whole gay rights decision to the state level, allow states to make the decision, let people decide which state they want to live in, and we don't make it a federal issue.

-So we push gay marriage to the states, we ban earmarks, we promote school choice and vouchers, and require drug tests for welfare recipients at the state level.
+So we push gay marriage to the states, we ban earmarks, we promote school choice and vouchers, and require drug tests for welfare recipients at state level.

-Those are the issues.
+Those are the issues?

 Four big ideas, one each.